The immune system helps protect the body from infection and disease.

 Some types of childhood non-Hodgkin lymphoma are less common.
 These include:

-Anything that increases a person's risk of getting a disease is called a risk factor.
-Not every child with one or more of these risk factors will develop NHL, and it will develop in some children who don't have any known risk factors.
-Talk with your child's doctor if you think your child may be at risk.
+A risk factor is anything that increases the chance of getting a disease.
+Not every child with one or more of these risk factors will develop NHL.
+And it will develop in some children who don't have a known risk factor.

-If lymphoma or lymphoproliferative disease is linked to a weakened immune system from certain inherited diseases, HIV infection, a transplant or medicines given after a transplant, the condition is called lymphoproliferative disease associated with immunodeficiency.
+If lymphoma or lymphoproliferative disease is linked to a weakened immune system from certain inherited diseases, HIV infection, a transplant, or medicines given after a transplant, the condition is called lymphoproliferative disease associated with immunodeficiency.
 The different types of lymphoproliferative disease associated with immunodeficiency include:

 One of the following types of biopsies may be done: